NeuroRoy26/seizure-detection-real-time/README.md

 ### Local (non-Colab) export + upload helper

-If you want a local script version of the “export to ONNX + upload to GCS” step, use `export_and_upload_onnx.py`.
+For a local script version of the “export to ONNX + upload to GCS” step, use `export_and_upload_onnx.py`.

 Example: